-ASULV is the governing body representing and advocating for the traditional-age undergraduate student body on the main campus and is the student laverne.edu/students/student-government/ laverne.edu/students/campus-activities-board/
+ASULV is the governing body representing and advocating for the traditional-age undergraduate student body on the main campus.

 Campus Activities Board (CAB)

 CAB, the Campus Activities Board coordinates a variety of social activities throughout the academic year.
 Activities include concerts, intramural events, movie nights, multicultural events, and other major social events on campus for both residential and commuter students.